CharlesLedger/charlesledger.github.io/_posts/2019-07-16-Stealing-all-HTC-Exodus-users.md

 ## Social Key Recovery

 The master seed backup is a common problem for Hardware Wallet users.
 From this seed only, every user secrets are generated.
-This seed must be backuped, to ensure that the loss of your wallet does not implies the loss of your secrets: they can be restored on a new wallet from the backed up seed.
+This seed must be backed up, to ensure that the loss of your wallet does not imply the loss of your secrets: they can be restored on a new wallet from the backed up seed.

 **How can you backup a seed?**
-Most of Hardware Wallets propose a paper recovery sheet (Fig. 3), on which the user has to write down its BIP39 mnemonics (the mnemonics are a way to represent your seed into human readable words).
+Most Hardware Wallets propose a paper recovery sheet (Fig. 3), on which the user has to write down its BIP39 mnemonics (the mnemonics are a way to represent your seed into human readable words).
 But keeping this paper sheet safe is not an easy task, and some dedicated devices have been designed for this purpose (Fig. 2).
 For instance, a cryptosteel might be used, to prevent your mnemonic seed from deterioration.